linkdevelopment/FilePicker_Android/README.md

 * `allowSyncWithGallery` {Boolean}: Set to true, if you would like the captured images and videos to be added to the Gallery.
 * `galleryFolderName` {@Nullable String}: Set it to a name if you would like the captured images and videos to be added to the Gallery inside a folder specific to your app.
 If not sent, the files will be saved in the default folder.
 * `selectionMode` {SelectionMode}: In case of picking files, you can set the selection mode to be single or multiple.
-* `thumbnailSize` {Size}: Set this value if you would like to get a thumbnail for the captured image or video.

 **SelectionMode.kt**